Suiteness Blog Insider Tips for Families Vacationing at Universal Orlando™ Written by Divya Mulanjur Published February 5, 2019

 6. Try the butterbeer ice cream!

-One of the most popular Mardi Gras parties in America happens annually at Universal Orlando.
-This year, you can celebrate Mardi Gras, every night from February 9 through April 4, 2019 – just in time for spring break!
+- Universal Orlando’s Mardi Gras: One of the most popular Mardi Gras parties in America happens annually at Universal Orlando.
+Typically, you can celebrate Mardi Gras, every night from around February through April, so perfect for spring break planning (check Universal Orlando’s holiday calendar for updates).
 Florida’s biggest party comes with nightly parades, amazing concerts including headliners on select nights and more.

 - Halloween Horror Nights™ at Universal Orlando: Voted the best Halloween event for the past 11 years, there is a reason this event comes with a warning that says the event may be too intense for young children under the age of 13.
 Haunted houses, scare zones and thrilling rides come alive (or maybe not?) at one of Universal Orlando’s most popular attractions that run on select nights from September to November.